 As we can see current on diode D1 is about 1mA and voltage to CMOS Vout=5.65V.

 Going even further there can also be a capacitor included which with current limiting resistor makes RC filter.
 Resistor part serves as current limiting resistor while capacitor adds filtering of glitches and debounces input signals.

 You may need to calculate or model RC circuit individually.

-What if you are designing critical device and do not want to rely on clamping diodes inside AVR or other micro.
-In this case you may add external clamping diodes.
+What if you are designing critical device and do not want to rely on clamping diodes inside AVR or another micro.
+In this case, you may add external clamping diodes.
 Even better – use Schottky diodes.

-Schottky diode forward voltage drop is lower that standard diode.
+Schottky diode forward voltage drop is lower than a standard diode.
 It varies from 0.28V to 4.3V.
-So if over-voltage or under-voltage occurs they will protect the circuit and internal diodes won’t conduct at all.
-So you get double defense in case any of diodes fail.
+So if over-voltage or under-voltage occurs, diodes will protect the circuit, and internal diodes won’t conduct at all.
+So you get a double defense in case any of diodes fail.

 Can there be more protection added?
 Of course.
-If you are likely to work with high voltages – like building microcontroller based HV zapper or there is a chance to catch high voltage on input, then first line of defense should be transcient voltage protection circuit.
+If you are likely to work with high voltages – like building microcontroller based HV zapper or there is a chance to catch high voltage on input, the first line of defense should be transcient voltage protection circuit.
 These can be based on varistor, gas discharge tube.
-But probably most reliable in such situation would be using transcient voltage suppression diode (TVS).
-They can handle high peak currents and clamps really fast.
+But probably most reliable in such a situation would be using transcient voltage suppression diode (TVS).
+They can handle high peak currents and clamps fast.
 This is how heavily protected pin would look like:

 You can use ferrite bead L1 before TVS diode which slows down rise time of voltage giving enough time TVS diode to turn on.
-Probably you are not likely to build such protection as this is really overkill and quite expensive per pin.
-But in some industrial applications you can find such solutions.
+Probably you are not likely to build such protection as this is overkill and quite expensive per pin.
+But in some industrial applications, you can find such solutions.